zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 by users in their :ref:`settings-comp` page.

-The first is the default language to be used by the members of the COS, which includes also the locale.
+The first is the default language to be used by the members of the COS, which includes also the locale The list of supported languages can be found in section :ref:`supported-languages`.
 The remaining options concern

 * the default appearance of |product| in web clients: for example, if e-mails are displayed as conversations, or the calendar shows a